- Agriculture Lighting & Equipment

 |10-19% energy reduction||$850||$1.000|

 |20-29% energy reduction||$1,250||$1,500|

 |30%+ energy reduction||$2,000||$2,250|

 Note: You must first complete an energy assessment to qualify for air sealing and insulation incentives.

-You may be eligible for larger Tier 2 incentives if your household income level falls below the upper limits outlined below.
-If you qualify, download the Tier 2 Income Eligibility Application and Guidelines and submit it along with the required income documentation.
+You may be eligible for the higher Tier 2 incentives if your household income falls below the upper limits outlined below.

 Follow these steps to be approved for Tier 2 incentives:

 - Download the Income Eligibility Application or call 800.762.7077